A different kind of fundraiser, fun & active!

 What is Usher Syndrome

 Usher syndrome is inherited, which means it is passed from parents to their children through genes.
-As many as 5% of Ashkenazi Jews carry the genetic mutation for Usher Syndrome and about 2.5% carry the Usher 1F mutation.
-When both parents carry the mutation, there is a 25% chance they will have a child with Usher syndrome.
+Usher Syndrome, including type 1F, affects all regardless of background.
+However, it is particularly prevalent in the Jewish community.
+As many as 5% of Ashkenazi Jews carry a genetic mutation for Usher Sydrome, and about 2.5% carry the Usher 1F mutation.
+When both parents carry the mutation, there is a 25% chance they will have a child with Usher Syndrome.

 Sustainable Pathway to a Cure